 Collectively US investment in Ireland amounts to $343bn an increase of 22.8% from 2014.
-Ireland, which represents just 1% of the European economy, attracted 11.6% of all US FDI investment to Europe in 2016
+Ireland, which represents just 1% of the European economy, attracted 11.6% of all US FDI investment to Europe in 2016.

-The total employment at overseas companies in Ireland now stands at 199,877 people, the highest level on record.
 In 2016 IDA client companies created just under 19,000 (18,627) jobs on the ground during the year across a range of sectors, with every region of Ireland posting net gains in jobs.
 Of the 242 investment announcements made by the IDA, 74% are US based.